 Visiting Polesden Lacey with your dog

 Assistance dogs are always welcome throughout Polesden Lacey.
-Please make sure they are wearing their identity harnesses.
+Please make sure they are wearing their identity harness.

-There is limited shade in the car park, so please refrain from leaving your dog in the car on a hot day.
-Don’t forget, you can take your dog into most of the grounds and across the estate, so there’s no need for them to miss out.
+There is limited shade in our car park, so please refrain from leaving your dog in the car on a hot day.
+Don’t forget – you can take your dog into most of the grounds and across the estate, so there’s no need for them to miss out.